Many Filipinos dream about having their own home. However, buying a house or property in the Philippines can be expensive.

-Filipinos usually apply for a housing loan to finance a home purchase.
-However, there are other uses for a home loan such as:
+Filipinos usually apply for a home loan in the Philippines to finance a home purchase.
+However, there’s a wide variety of uses for a home loan.

 Banks, real estate developers, and government agencies in the Philippines provide this basic type of loan to people looking to buy a house and lot, lot only, or a condo.

-You can get a home construction loan if you already own a lot and want to build a house on it.
-This loan type is used to fund construction expenses such as building materials, permits, and labor.
+You can get a home construction loan if you own a lot and want to build a house on it.
+This loan type funds construction expenses such as building materials, permits, and labor.

-If you are a homeowner needing money for renovation, remodeling, or repair, you can get this type of loan.
+Do you need money for a home renovation, remodeling, or repair?
 This loan can also fund expenses for extending a part of your house or building additional rooms.

 You can apply for a home loan refinancing when your current mortgage no longer suits your needs.
 Basically, you’re changing to a new mortgage with better terms.
-This can allow you to switch from a variable-rate to a fixed-rate and vice versa, which can help you save money.
+This can allow you to switch from a variable rate to a fixed rate and vice versa, helping you save money.

 You can borrow money against your property’s value with a home equity loan.
 The funds can be used for other major expenses such as tuition, travel, business, investment, and more.